Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Introduction

 \section{Introduction}

-Online reviews are an essential source of information for consumers to make purchasing decisions and businesses to understand their customers.
-Although many platforms have implemented machine learning techniques to detect and block deceptive reviews~\cite{AmazonCoalitionReviews2023}, these systems are far from universally available, and users may still face deceptive content without algorithmic assistance.
-Unlike platforms that can leverage metadata or behavioral signals to identify deception~\cite{paul2021fake}, users rely almost exclusively on review text---and prior work shows that untrained people perform poorly at this task~\cite{bond2006accuracy}.
+Online reviews are an essential source of information for consumers to make purchasing decisions and for businesses to understand their customers.
+Although many platforms have implemented machine learning techniques to detect and block deceptive reviews~\cite{AmazonCoalitionReviews2023}, these systems are not universally available.
+Users may still face deceptive content without algorithmic assistance.
+Unlike platforms that can leverage metadata or behavioral signals to identify deception~\cite{paul2021fake}, users rely almost exclusively on review text.
+Prior work shows that untrained people perform poorly at this task~\cite{bond2006accuracy}.

-Therefore, it is important to help users develop keen eyes that can spot potentially deceptive reviews where algorithmic interventions are absent.
-A natural starting point is to educate users with the most salient signals identified by machine learning classifiers~\cite{lime2016,lundberg2017unified,sundararajan2017axiomatic}.
-However, while classifiers can learn predictive lexical cues for accurately distinguishing deceptive reviews from genuine ones from large amounts of data, such text features are often subtle and fragmented.
+Therefore, it is important to help users develop the ability to spot potentially deceptive reviews when algorithmic interventions are absent.
+One possible approach is to expose users to the most salient signals identified by machine learning classifiers~\cite{lime2016,lundberg2017unified,sundararajan2017axiomatic}.
+However, while classifiers can learn predictive lexical cues from large amounts of data, these cues are often subtle and fragmented.
 For example, prior work found that the word ``Chicago'' is predictive of deceptive hotel reviews~\cite{lai2020chicago}.
-These predictive words are often not random artifacts but reflect \emph{underlying language phenomena} in deceptive text instead.
+Such signals can appear unintuitive and may even reduce users' trust in the machine learning system.

+These unintuitive yet predictive words are often not random artifacts.
+Instead, they reflect underlying language patterns that are not directly observable at the word level.
+For example, the word ``Chicago'' may reflect a broader pattern where deceptive reviews tend to emphasize brand names or locations.
+In this work, we view such predictive yet unintuitive lexical cues as surface manifestations of underlying language phenomena.
+We investigate a key question: \emph{can we translate such lexical cues into explanations that are both human-understandable and grounded in data?} To this end, we develop an LLM-based approach under a conjecture-then-validate framework.

+We first prompt LLMs to answer questions in the spirit of ``why is lexical feature $X$ predictive of deceptive or genuine reviews?''
+LLMs can generate fluent but potentially unverified explanations, which we refer to as \textbf{conjectures}.
+These explanations are expressed in natural language and are easy for humans to read.
+Since plausibility does not guarantee correctness, we then \textbf{evaluate} whether these conjectured phenomena are predictive and generalizable.
+This evaluation provides evidence that the explanations correspond to real patterns in the data rather than hallucinations.

+Our goal is \emph{not} to build a stronger deception detector, but to evaluate whether LLMs can reliably translate machine-learned lexical cues into human-interpretable phenomena.
+Using deception detection in hotel reviews as a case study, we investigate three research questions (RQs):